Ask to see your Council records

 There is no charge for the information, and you do not have to tell us why you want to see your information.

 Subject access requests must be made in writing, and include proof of who you are.
 This is to make sure we only release your information to those who are allowed to see it.
-You can apply online, or you can download the form below and return it by post.
+Apply online, or download the subject access form and return it by post.
 You can act on behalf of someone else but you must prove you have their permission.

 We will reply to you as soon as possible, within 40 days.
 We will always give you as much information as we can.
 There may be times when information has to be blacked out, for example if it is about another person.
 If this happens we will, as far as possible, explain why.